Whirlpool Duet CCU FDL and F11 Repair Myths

 There are hundreds of posts on forums that say that replacing the relays fixed these errors.
 If you read further down these forums, most of the posters chime back in that the error eventually returns.
 At one time, there was even a seller on eBay that sold the Omron relays as a "do-it-yourself" repair kit for these boards.
 That seller is no longer offering these relays as a fix...

 Myth #4: The F11 error is always caused by the CCU.

 While the CCU is the most common cause of the F11 error, the motor control unit (MCU) can also cause the error.
-The good news is that we can rebuild both the CCU and MCU.
+The good news is that we can exchange MCUs and repair your CCU.
 We also have a video to help you troubleshoot your machine to determine which module is the cause of the error.

 We would love to have the opportunity of serving you with the repair and upgrade of your CCU or MCU for your Whirlpool Duet GHW series machine or Kenmore Elite washing machine.
 We service all control boards in an electrostatic free environment with IPC certified technicians.
 If that sounds fancy, its because it should!
 Circuit Board Medics takes great pride in the circuit boards that we service and we ensure that all work is held to the highest J-standard quality standards.
 If you have any questions regarding our service, please contact us at 800-547-2049 or drop us a note through our website so that we can learn more about how we can serve you.